Why filmmaking and animation for learning?

 Filmmaking is a great team building activity

 It provides a great opportunity for young people to organise their project and work within a team, building trust and respect.
-Filmmaking is also inclusive and helps to develop a variety of skills and abilities - creative thinking is enhanced by developing ideas; writing skills and literacy are expanded by scriptwriting; organisational skills are progressed by becoming a part of, or leading a crew; and presentation and performance skills are improved by starring in the films.
+Filmmaking is also inclusive and helps to develop a variety of skills and abilities – creative thinking is enhanced by developing ideas; writing skills and literacy are expanded by scriptwriting; organisational skills are progressed by becoming a part of, or leading, a crew; and presentation and performance skills are improved by starring in the films.
+In times of remote learning, sharing films is a way of allowing students to feel closer and less isolated from their peers.

 Filmmaking is empowering